nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Use cases

+(For all use cases below, the **System** is the `HiredFiredPro` and the **Actor** is the `user`, unless specified otherwise)

 ## Use Case 1: Add Candidate to Shortlist
 **Actor**: Hiring Manager
-**Goal**: To add a candidate to the shortlist for a job position.

 **Main Success Scenario**:
 1. Hiring Manager enters the command to add a candidate.
-2. The system prompts for the candidate's details, including name, job title, phone number, email, and address.
-3. The system validates the provided details (e.g., correct format for phone, email).
-4. The system adds the candidate to the shortlist.
-5. The system displays a success message.
+2. HiredFiredPro adds the candidate.
+3. Use case ends.

 **Extensions**:
-- 3a.
+- 1a.
 HiredFiredPro detects an error in the entered data.
-  - 3a1.
+  - 1a1.
 HiredFiredPro requests for the correct data.
-  - 3a2.
+  - 1a2.
 Hiring Manager enters new data.
-  - Steps 3a1-3a2 are repeated until the data entered are correct.
+  - Steps 1a1-1a2 are repeated until the data entered are correct.
-  - Use case resumes from step 4.
+  - Use case resumes from step 2.
-- 4a.
-The candidate is already on the shortlist: The system displays a duplicate error message.

 **Command Example**:
 `add n/John Doe j/Software Engineer p/98765432 e/johnd@example.com a/123 Main St`

-Use case ends.

 ---

 ## Use Case 2: Delete Candidate from Shortlist
 **Actor**: Hiring Manager
-**Goal**: To remove a candidate from the shortlist.

 **Main Success Scenario**:
 1. Hiring Manager enters the command to delete a candidate by specifying the candidate's index in the list.
 2. The system deletes the candidate from the list.
 3. The system displays a success message.
+4. Use case ends.

 **Extensions**:
 - 1a.
 The list is empty: The system displays a message indicating there are no candidates to delete.